 Against my otherwise cautious nature, I was recently compelled to go to an indoor, early-omicron screening of 20,000 Days on Earth.
 I’m sure I could have found another way to watch this film, which came out in 2014, socially distanced and insulated from the rest of humanity.
 But I was willing to risk my life to truck it over to Zebulon to watch it amongst other humans, to treat it like a movie event.

 Sure, I was mildly tense the whole night about the variety of loose interpretations of “keep your mask on and only remove it while eating and drinking.”
 But it felt great to celebrate a common music love, to chuckle with the other people at the same knowing moments, to clap together at the roll of the credits.
 As I watched the legacy of Cave in the making, I thought about my nearly lifelong relationship to his music.
-I also couldn’t help but wonder how the story of a classic musical legend fits in amongst the millennial cultural whiplash and carefully-curated personal branding of our current era.

 Like a string trio about to fall off the edge of a cliff.